-Comparison with actual data.
 We calculate the correlation coefficient between the market rates generated by the artificial market model and the actual data from the EBS platform, confirming that the general trend of market rates is captured by the very simple artificial market model.
 Additionally, we plot the scatterplot of order flow against rate differentials and examine the relationship between order flow and market rates generated by the artificial market model through regression analysis.

-First, the correlation coefficients between the average market rates generated by the artificial market (path=100) and the corresponding actual data from the EBS platform were 85.28% on August 1, 2014, 72.12% on August 4, 57.41% on August 5, 49.69% on August 6, 73.41% on August 7, and 51.63% on August 8.
+First, we present the correlation coefficients between the average market rates generated by the artificial market for each day (path=100) and the corresponding actual data from the EBS platform in Table 4.
 The correlation ranges from a minimum of 49.69% to a maximum of 85.28%, indicating its consistency.
-For reference, Fig. 6 shows the comparison between the actual trading rates from the EBS platform and the generated data for August 1, 2014.
+For reference, Fig. 9 shows the comparison between the actual trading rates from the EBS platform and the generated data for August 1, 2014.